m4chi/diggrdata_FromSoftware/index.md

 ![this hex color schema](visualizations/FromSoftCountryColorCodesTable.png)

-This network visualization shows all actors, meaning any companies in any role involved in producing a FromSoftware game.
+The following network visualization shows all actors, meaning any companies in any role involved in producing a FromSoftware game.

 [![FromSoftware Production Network, all collaborators](visualizations/FromSoftware_ProductionNetwork_withroles_all.svg)](visualizations/FromSoftware_ProductionNetwork_withroles_all.svg)

-This network visualization excludes the actors who take on functions needed when publishing a game outside of Japan, such as "localization."
+The following network visualization excludes the actors who take on functions needed when publishing a game outside of Japan, such as "localization."

 [![FromSoftware Production Network, limited collaborators](visualizations/FromSoftware_ProductionNetwork_withroles_nopubldistrloc.svg)](visualizations/FromSoftware_ProductionNetwork_withroles_nopubldistrloc.svg)